kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-51: Hall of the Heqeti

-This large hall provides a gathering and socializing space for heqeti pilgrims who have come to visit the ziggurat.
-The ceiling is 20’ tall and supported by eighteen thick columns.
-In the center is a large, shallow pool of murky dirty water (3’ deep) that surrounds a dais and a statue of Kauket.
-A dozen specimens of the glowing friend (see new flora) twine about iron rods placed along the edge of the pool.
-The plants provide a dim light to the area.
-Ordinarily the hall contains 21-40 heqeti pilgrims, who gather in the aisles formed by the columns and wade in the pool.
+* This 20'-high hall provides a gathering space for heqeti pilgrims visiting the ziggurat.
+	* The ceiling supported by 18 thick columns.
+	* In the center is a large, shallow pool of murky dirty water (3’ deep) that surrounds a dais and a 15'-tall statue of Kauket, made of red porphyry.
+		* A dozen specimens of the glowing friend (flora) twine around iron rods along the edge of the pool, providing dim light to the area.

-Statue of Kauket: The statue is about 15’ tall and shaped of red porphyry.
-He appears as a biped, with the trunk of a salamander), the feet of an elephant, human arms, and an oversized salamander-esque head.
+		* Kauket appears as a biped, with the trunk of a salamander, the feet of an elephant, human arms, and an oversized salamander-esque head.
 He carries his famous spear in an aggressive posture.
-His saucer-like eyes drip a liquid that hardens into tears of Kauket (see new magic items) when it hits the water of the pool.
-Enough liquid to form a single tear drips every hour.
+			* His saucer-like eyes drip a liquid that hardens into tears of Kauket (new) when it hits the water of the pool (1 tear/hour).
+9 are already present.
+	* Ordinarily the hall contains 21-40 heqeti pilgrims, gathered in the aisles formed by the columns and wading in the pool.

+* Unalerted
-Unalerted: Two apprentices are always present so as to offer advice to the pilgrims (see above).
-There is a 25% chance that Qassapik (see 10-48) is present here, intimidating the lesser heqeti.
+	* 2 apprentices are always present to offer advice to the pilgrims.
+	* 25% chance that Qassapik (10-48) is present, intimidating the lesser heqeti.
+* Alerted

-Alerted: If the complex is alerted, two apprentices are stationed here to watch over the public areas.
+	* 2 apprentices are stationed here to watch over the public areas.

 1 apprentice heqeti weaver (see new monsters), as a 4th-level magic user: SZ M; AL CE; AC 5; MV 120’, 90’ swimming; HD 4; HP 10; #AT 1; Dmg 2-5 (dagger).
 Constant abilities: infravision.
 Special attacks: +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.
 Possessions: wand of frost (18 charges); curved dagger.
 Memorized spells: enlarge, magic missile, spider climb; strength, web.
 Spell book: detect magic, enlarge, magic missile, protection from good, read magic, spider climb; darkness 15’ radius, invisibility, strength, web.